 The first step in developing a part of sales operations is to process your entire sales funnel.

-As a second step, important after the implementation of any process, Team of Capital Smart City advises you to measure the results obtained, both by actions and by each step of the funnel.
+As a second step, important after the implementation of any process, we advise you to measure the results obtained, both by actions and by each step of the funnel.

 Outbound Funnel Example